Bookings for your 2023 sardine run tours are now open.

-The action on the sardine run can be so varied as to take in almost the entire scope of what you have seen on Blue Planet and Discovery.
+The action during your sardine run can be so varied as to take in almost the entire scope of what you have seen on Blue Planet and Discovery.
 However you need time, you need, patience and you need luck.
 You may or may not get the whole bait-ball experience but you should still have some amazing dives.

-The dives during your sardine run are totally dependent on the nature of activity on the day.
-The sharks and the birds associated with the sardine run should all be there waiting for the shoals to arrive, so dives with them are almost a given!
+Your dives during run are totally dependent on the nature of activity on the day.
+The sharks, birds and dolphins associated with the run should all be there waiting for the shoals to arrive, so encounters with them are almost a given!
 Some days you may be in and out the water 20 times on scuba or snorkel.
 Other days you may find stable activity or do longer dives on the local reef or wrecks.

 The sardine run is a totally wild, unpredictable event so if you are looking for a real African experience with adventure diving at it’s best, you’re unlikely to be disappointed!

-For those of you travelling down from Durban for the sardine run we can also arrange some extra days diving on the south coast at Aliwal Shaol.
-Each week during the sardine run we will also be offering daily charters from Shelly Beach to Protea Banks – so great shark and whale action almost a guarantee if you don’t manage to get to the sardine run itself!
+For those of you travelling down from Durban for your sardine run tours we can also arrange some extra days diving on the south coast at Aliwal Shaol.
+Each week during the run there will also be daily charters from Shelly Beach to Protea Banks – so great shark and whale action almost a guarantee if you don’t manage to get to the sardine run itself!